allenai/citeomatic/README.md

 If you have access to the AI2 Corp network, you can set `location` to  `/net/nfs.corp/s2-research/citeomatic/public/`

-## Replicating Experimental Results from our paper
+## Replicating Experiments

+This section details how to run the end-to-end system using pre-trained models for each dataset and replicate experiments from the NAACL paper.

 #### Pubmed
 ```
 python citeomatic/scripts/evaluate.py --dataset_type pubmed --candidate_selector_type ann --split test --paper_embedder_dir data/comparison/pubmed/models/paper_embedder/ --num_candidates 10 --ranker_type neural --citation_ranker_dir data/comparison/pubmed/models/citation_ranker/